Do you want to stop your chickens from sleeping in trees?

 Even though chickens like to perch high, it’s possible to train them to stay in the coop as their sleeping spot.

-Start by making a good, airy coop with roosting bars that feel like branches.
-Lock your chickens in overnight so they can learn that the coop is their place to sleep.
+Start by creating a well-ventilated coop with roosting bars that resemble natural branches.
+Lock your chickens in overnight so they can learn that the coop is their designated sleeping area.

 Feed them treats and keep a similar routine each night.
 They will eventually prefer the coop over outside branches.
 This avoids predators, harsh weather, and accidents.